MoSamir104/Home-Credit-Default-Risk/README.md

-Here is the entire README rewritten with **no emojis**, clean and professional for a project file or portfolio.

----

 # Home Credit Default Risk

-### Predicting loan default probability using advanced feature engineering and gradient boosting models.
+### Machine Learning Model for Predicting Loan Default Using Advanced Feature Engineering and Gradient Boosting

 ---

-## Project Overview
+## Overview

-This project analyzes data from the Home Credit Default Risk competition on Kaggle, where the goal is to predict the likelihood of a loan applicant defaulting.
-The dataset is highly complex, containing multiple relational tables and more than 600 raw engineered features describing clients, financial histories, loan performance, and behavioral attributes.
+This project addresses the Home Credit Default Risk competition on Kaggle, where the goal is to build a model that predicts the probability of a loan applicant defaulting on a loan.
+The dataset consists of multiple relational tables and more than 600 raw and engineered features describing demographic information, income, employment, previous loans, payment behavior, and credit bureau history.

-The primary objectives of this project were:
+The objective of the project was to:

-1. To perform comprehensive Exploratory Data Analysis (EDA) across multiple data sources.
+1. Perform comprehensive Exploratory Data Analysis (EDA) across all available tables.
-2. To reduce the high-dimensional dataset (600+ features) to a compact, informative set (~90 features).
+2. Reduce the feature space from over 600 features to a compact and highly predictive set of approximately 90 features.
-3. To develop and optimize a gradient boosting model that improves baseline performance.
+3. Build and optimize a gradient boosting model that improves baseline performance.
-4. To achieve a strong predictive score measured by Area Under the ROC Curve (AUC).
+4. Achieve strong predictive accuracy measured using the Area Under the ROC Curve (AUC).

+The final model improved baseline performance from approximately 0.74 AUC to about 0.79 AUC after feature selection and model optimization.

 ---

 ## Table of Contents

-* Project Overview
+* Overview
 * Data Description
 * Exploratory Data Analysis
 * Feature Engineering and Selection
+* Selected Features Explanation
 * Modeling Approach
 * Results
 * Key Learnings